nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User decides to add a contact
+1. User decides to add a contact.

-2. User inputs the add command to the interface
+2. User inputs the add command to the interface.

-3. WhereTourGo informs the user that the contact was added
+3. WhereTourGo informs the user that the contact was added.

-4. WhereTourGo displays updated list of contacts and summary page Use case ends.
+4. WhereTourGo displays updated list of contacts and summary page.
+Use case ends.

 **Extensions**
 * 2a.
-The format is wrong
+The format is wrong.

   * 2a1.
-WhereTourGo shows an error message
+WhereTourGo shows an error message.

      Use case ends.

 * 2b.
-Contact already exists in WhereTourGo
+Contact already exists in WhereTourGo.

   * 2b1.
-WhereTourGo shows an error message
+WhereTourGo shows an error message.

      Use case ends.

 **UC02 - Edit a Contact**

 **MSS**

-1. User decides to edit a contact
+1. User decides to edit a contact.

-2. User inputs the edit command to the interface
+2. User inputs the edit command to the interface.

-3. WhereTourGo informs the user that the contact was edited
+3. WhereTourGo informs the user that the contact was edited.

-4. WhereTourGo displays updated list of contacts and summary page Use case ends.
+4. WhereTourGo displays updated list of contacts and summary page.
+   Use case ends.

 **Extensions**
 * 2a.
-The format is wrong
+The format is wrong.

   * 2a1.
-WhereTourGo shows an error message
+WhereTourGo shows an error message.

     Use case ends.

 * 2b.
-Contact already exists in WhereTourGo
+Contact already exists in WhereTourGo.

   * 2b1.
-WhereTourGo shows an error message
+WhereTourGo shows an error message.

      Use case ends.

 **UC03 - Delete a Contact**

-***Preconditions: User has <u>listed all contacts UC02 + filter etc</u>***
+***Preconditions: User has <u>listed all contacts UC02 etc.</u>***

 **MSS**

-1. User requests to delete a specific contact in the list
+1. User requests to delete a specific contact in the list.

-2. WhereTourGo deletes the contact
+2. WhereTourGo deletes the contact.

     Use case ends.

 **Extensions**